willy2kle2/vuex-table/apidoc/overview.md

 # Vuex-table

 ## Concept
-Vuex-table is Vue component created in order to easily fit in any Vue (even with Vuex) project.
+Vuex-table is a Vue component created in order to easily fit in any Vue (even with Vuex) project.

 It consists on a table representation of informations whose data can be provided both from frontend or backend.